cbhatton/PdfFinderBot/README.md

 # Matrix PDF Bot
-a matrix bot for grabbing pdfs files from matrix rooms and spaces, this functionality could be expanded to work with matrix based applications such as populous in order to download and use the pdf for other purposes
+a matrix bot for grabbing pdfs files from matrix rooms and spaces, this functionality could be expanded to work with matrix based applications such as populus in order to download and use the pdf for other purposes

 ## Setup